Executive Team Leaders

 Steve lives in Gibraltar, having moved there from the UK in 1997.
 He loves the fine weather and Mediterranean food but like any good Englishman is taking his time getting fluent in Spanish.
 One of Steve’s passions is scuba diving, and he has travelled the world to experience its incredible underwater life, including a couple of close-up encounters with Great White sharks.
 Steve is extremely good at karaoke but doesn’t like to boast.

-Elisa Cascade is responsible for bringing the Investigator Databank vision to reality.
+As President of the Data Solutions division of DrugDev.
 On a day to day basis, she oversees back office operations and works closely with our Databank partners to ensure DrugDev provides a reliable and disruptive service for our clients.
+Elisa’s personal mission is to significantly reduce the time required to integrate disparate data sources to help pharmaceutical companies make better decisions in clinical study planning, feasibility, and site selection and decrease the administrative burden for investigators.

 Eric has more than 20 years of experience leading technical and creative teams in the design and implementation of numerous award-winning online science, healthcare and clinical research web applications – most recently by leading SecureConsent (acquired by DrugDev), the industry’s definitive e-consent solution.
 His professional focus has consistently centered on the academic, medical and scientific communities, and he has delivered applications, web portals and back-office tools for clients as diverse as The New York Academy of Sciences, Wolters Kluwer, Elsevier, Swets, The American College of Physicians, The National Cancer Institute, The European Society of Cardiology, The Food and Drug Administration, The Aircraft Owners and Pilots Association, The American Red Cross and many of the top 20 Pharmaceutical companies.
 Eric’s profound understanding of the Science and Healthcare sectors, academic sectors, online publishing, coupled with his track record of developing complex but intuitive electronic data-driven applications makes him uniquely qualified to lead these technical teams